FanaHOVA/phillyrb-workshop/README.md

 # phillyrb-workshop

+Goal of the workshop was teaching how to build a Rails API.
+Hearthstone was the inspiration for the data models.

 Install RVM: https://rvm.io/rvm/install

 Create a Rails 5 specific gemset and start a new project in the phillyrb-workshop directory